Admitted Student FAQ

 I am a distance learning student.
 Do I have to register for RRO?

 Distance Learning students (not taking any courses on the Lubbock campus) need to contact the primary academic advisor of the desired online program for assistance.
+Please be sure you are designated as a full-distance student.

 I am an international student.
 What do I need to do for RRO?